 Note: CARB estimates that implementation of the Advanced Clean Truck Regulation and the proposed Advanced Clean Fleet Regulation will result in at least 8% of the State's drayage truck population being converted to zero emission by 2025.
 These estimates consider adoption of zero emission drayage trucks given market conditions, the regulatory environment, and Senate Bill (SB) 1 legislation.
-The MCAS seeks to exceed this statewide estimate so that 40% of truck (not just drayage) trips to/from the Port's marine cargo terminals can be done with ZE trucks by electrifying short-haul routes in collaboration with stakeholder and agency partners.
-At the October 2021 Board of Port Commissioners' Meeting, the Board adopted a Baseline of 100,000 truck trips consisting of heavy-duty diesel and natural gas truck trips.
-This baseline shall be utilized for projecting truck transition from diesel and natural gas to zero emission per the transition benchmarks above.
-The Board originally directed staff to complete the heavy-duty truck transition plan by January 31, 2022, however Port staff returned to the Board in at the November 2021 Board of Port Commissioners' Meeting to request a longer timeline, which was extended by the Board to June 30, 2022.
+The MCAS seeks to exceed this statewide estimate so that 20% of drayage truck trips to/from the Port's marine cargo terminals can be done with ZE trucks by electrifying short-haul routes in collaboration with stakeholder and agency partners.